-- (1) Improve operations resulting from AM/PM hour congestion. - (2) Improve goods mobility in the project area. - (3) Reduce the severity and frequency of collisions at public road intersections and roadways. - (4) Reduce cross-centerline collisions. - (5) Modify the exisitng roadway to meet current design standards. - (6) Address reduced truck speeds resulting from increasing roadway elevations in both directions. - (7) Provide a safe route for animals to cross the highway that would reduce the potential for animal/vehicle collisions. - (8) Implement improvements identified in the Nevada County Active Transportation Plan for SR 49, including Class III bicycle facilities and continuous standard shoulders.
+- (1) Improve operations resulting from AM/PM hour congestion. - (2) Improve goods mobility in the project area. - (3) Reduce the severity and frequency of collisions at public road intersections and roadways. - (4) Reduce cross-centerline collisions. - (5) Modify the exisiting roadway to meet current design standards. - (6) Address reduced truck speeds resulting from increasing roadway elevations in both directions. - (7) Provide a safe route for animals to cross the highway that would reduce the potential for animal/vehicle collisions. - (8) Implement improvements identified in the Nevada County Active Transportation Plan for SR 49, including Class III bicycle facilities and continuous standard shoulders. - (9) Separate slower moving vehicles from vehicles travelling at normal speeds to improve operational-related congestion.